schwabe/ics-openvpn/doc/README.txt

 _CANNOT_ build a closed sourced custom UI application without acquiring a different (paid) license for UI code.

+The use of the AIDL API to control OpenVPN for Android is not subject to the license.
+The remoteExample project is licensed under the Apache 2.0 license.

 When in doubt mail me about it.

 See  the file todo.txt for ideas/not yet implemented features (and the bug tracker).